 Export sales from CSBP's sodium cyanide activities were similar to the corresponding period last year.
-Domestic sales were, however, higher due to increased activity in the gold extraction sector that included the commencement of the new mining operations at Boddington, Western Australia.
+Domestic sales were, however, higher due to increased activity in the gold extraction that included sector commencement of the new mining operations at Boddington, Western Australia.